A. Why Paul defends his credentials.

 i.
 Paul feels forced into writing about himself: Seeing that many boast according to the flesh, I also will boast.
 But Paul's boasting will be nothing like the boasting of the many who boast according to the flesh.

 c.
 For you put up with fools gladly, since you yourselves are wise!
 Again, Paul uses biting sarcasm.
 If the Corinthian Christians are wise enough to put up with so many fools, surely they can listen to Paul for a while!

 i.
 The bondage Paul speaks of may indicate that these false apostles were legalists, trying to put people under the bondage of the Law.
-It is just as likely that the bondage Paul refers to is the personal domination and authority the most eminent apostles held over others.
+However, it is just as likely that the bondage Paul refers to is the personal domination and authority the most eminent apostles held over others.
 The emphasis on image and outward appearance is often coupled with an authoritarian approach to leadership, and this probably explains the bondage Paul refers to.

 2. (22-33) Paul's apostolic credentials.